Artefacts

 Physical artefact

 An object or documented form gives the argument physical weight and makes it harder to dismiss as just another statistic.
+Whether held in hand or displayed in a space, a physical artefact carries the message into the material world, where it can be touched, shared, and remembered in ways that abstract data cannot.

 Across the media pieces